Language is a vital part of children’s cognitive development. Every day of their lives, children will communicate with others.

 What to Do if Your Child Has a Language Delay

-If you suspect your child has a delay with either their receptive or expressive language development, see a speech therapist.
+If you suspect your child has a delay in either receptive or expressive language development, consult a speech therapist.

 How Can Therapy Help?

 Therapy can help your child to develop their language ability further.
-Therapists know how to help when it comes to language delays.
-They can strengthen your child’s language so they can communicate effectively with you and their peers. [source]
+Therapists are trained to support children with language delays.
+They can strengthen your child’s language skills, enabling more effective communication with you and their peers [source].

-Every child develops at their own pace; however, if you see multiple developmental issues, seek a consultation with a speech therapist.
+Every child develops at their own pace; however, if you observe multiple developmental concerns, consult a speech therapist.

 Anabilie Villanueva